-Morgan Browning, CPA, CGFM Audit Manager
+Ray Roberts, CPA Audit Partner Morgan Browning, CPA, CGFM Audit Manager www.acgnm.com

 Auditor Prepared Financial Statements

 Accounting and Consulting Group, LLP prepared the GAAP-basis financial statements and footnotes of the Board from the original books and records provide to them by the management of the Board.
 The responsibility for the financial statements remains with the Board.